Manage Citrix Endpoint Analysis client for Device Posture service

 When a new version of the EPA client is released, the EPA clients for Windows are upgraded by default after the first installation.
 Auto-upgrade ensures that the end-user devices are always running on the latest version of the EPA client that is compatible with the Device Posture service.
 For the auto-upgrade, the EPA client must have been installed with administrator access.

 Auto-upgrade is currently in preview.
 Sign up for the preview using https://podio.com/webforms/29214695/2384946.

 Distribution of the EPA client

-EPA clients can be distributed using Global App Configuration service (GACS) and software deployment tools.
+EPA clients can be distributed using Global App Configuration service (GACS) or EPA integrated with Citrix Workspace app installer, or using software deployment tools.

 - Distribute the client using GACS: GACS is a Citrix provided solution to manage the distribution of client-side agents (plug-ins).
 The Auto update service available in GACS ensures that the end devices are on the latest EPA versions without end user intervention.
 For more information on GACS, see How to use the Global App Configuration service?.

 - GACS is supported on Windows devices only for distributing the EPA client.

 - To manage an EPA client through GACS, install Citrix Workspace Application (CWA) on the end devices.